 MySQL generates default key and certificate files and places them in the data directory.
-You can override autogenerated files with manually created ones, as described in the section Generating Keys and Certificates Manually.
+You can override auto-generated files with manually created ones, as described in the section Generate keys and certificates manually.

 The auto-generated files are suitable for automatic SSL configuration, but you should use the same key and certificate files on all nodes.